 Candidates who have received any institutional sanction, such as an honors-code violation, or any legal convictions are not eligible to apply.

 Applications and all supporting materials must be received in the Honors College office by Monday, May 7, 2018.
 If your file is not complete by close of business (4:30 p.m.
 EDT) on this date, you will not be considered by the selection committee.
 There are no exceptions to this deadline; it is your responsibility to make certain that materials are received by the stated deadline date.
-Apply early and check with our office in advance of the deadline to make sure all required information is in your file.
+Interested students are encouraged to apply early in order to ensure adequate time for submission of all required materials.

 If accepted into the Guaranteed Admission Program, students must complete all of the requirements of the Guaranteed Admission Program.
 Guaranteed students take a core of rigorous courses designed to prepare them for success in their medical training.
 Careful advising within the Honors College helps students complete necessary coursework and complete all of the requirements of the guarantee.

 The Admissions Office of the School of Medicine will select students to be invited for interviews.
 The interview will be held on VCU’s MCV Campus in June.
 Interviewees should expect to spend a full day on campus for this interview.
 Because of the limited number of guaranteed positions, not all applicants are interviewed, even though they may be highly qualified.
 You will be notified of your interview status by early June.
 No more than 16 candidates will receive an interview, and of those 16 candidates, no more than 12 will receive an offer of admission.